maneeshaxyz/silver/services/README.md

 ## Quick Start

-- Ensure your DNS records (A, MX, DKIM, DMARC) are set and valid.
+- Ensure your DNS records (A, MX, SPF, DKIM, DMARC) are set and valid on your nameserver.

 - Ensure [git](https://git-scm.com/downloads/linux) and the [Docker Engine](https://docs.docker.com/engine/install/) are installed.

+- Add your domain and email into the .env file.

 ```
   git clone https://github.com/LSFLK/silver.git